adamsilver/fdpb/09-a-really-long-form.md

 - But what about a really long form.
 Isn't an indication of progress or ‘where’ am i  and ‘how far along am i’ useful in respecting the user.
 In a really long form, we can't just have users press next forever and ever, until finally reaching the end.
 - But we also don't want users have a one super long form as we know that probably doesn't work.
 Enter the task list pattern.
 - Drag and drop (https://www.youtube.com/watch?v=hqSlVvKvvjQ)

+## add another js differences

+- If you know how many things a user needs to add then show that many fields exactly.
+- If you don't know how many things they'll add, but you know the max they are allowed to add, then show the max.
+Then with JS, show/hide/reveal them.
+- If you don't know the max they are allowed to add, then you'll have to offer an add another link.
+Without js go to a page and back.
+With js, reveal an extra field OR
+- Upload a file, show he file is uploaded, and ask if they want to add another with yes and no. One call to action, guide the user, but long winded for frequent users.